Welfare

 Tell us your experience of working with young and vulnerable people.

-Give a child related scenario and ask the applicant what they would do e.g. “it’s a winter evening and the training sessions finished.
-A parent has not arrived to pick up their child- what would you do?”
+Give a child related scenario and ask the applicant what they would do e.g. its a winter evening and the training sessions finished.
+A parent has not arrived to pick up their child- what would you do?

 2.1.3 References